BananaAccounting/Germany/EÜRDossier/Readme_next.md

 Create a complete offering for DATEV/ Steuerberater dominated German market

 #### User story epic
 Use Banana for small business/ Vereins-/ private bookkeeping/ accounting, in order to self-reliantly control, analyse and plan financial activities.
-A typical user would want to cooperate end-of-year with a Steuerberater for tax purposes.
+A typical user would want to cooperate with a Steuerberater for end of year tax purposes.

 #### Product backlog
 1. Get accounting plans